The Cabman’s Rest

 1 Camden Buildings, Queen Street, Portsea

 Originally the Hat In Hand and rebuilt in 1904 by A E Cogswell for the Pike Spicer brewery, the Camden stands on Queen Street at its junction with Havant Street and still sports its distinctive brewers tudor timbering at second floor level.
 The pub survived as such until 1976, when it was converted to a Royal Navy hostel.
 Sadly, this attractive building has stood empty for many years and has been allowed to deteriorate.
 In February 2017 a planning application was submitted to the city council to demolish the Camden and construct a seven storey Premier Inn hotel on the island site.
+The site was sadly cleared in December 2017.

 Colour photograph 14th August 2005.